AbuseIO/AbuseIO/docs/migration.md

 - create a readonly user to the old abuseio 3.x database.
 All the data required is stored in the database.
 The old database wil not need any changes

+- in the config/database.php file create a copy of the 'mysql' element and name it abuseio3 with the server, user, password to access the database.

 Preperations

 - make sure you followed the installation guidelines correctly and setup the default account/brand.
 The name of the default account is required and all data will be linked to this account.